Health After 2020

 What are the definitions of knowledge translation and knowledge exchange?

-Knowledge translation is defined by CIHR as a “dynamic and iterative process that includes the synthesis, dissemination, exchange, and ethically sound application of knowledge to improve health, provide more effective health services and products, and strengthen the healthcare system.”
+Knowledge translation was defined by CIHR as a “dynamic and iterative process that includes the synthesis, dissemination, exchange, and ethically sound application of knowledge to improve health, provide more effective health services and products, and strengthen the healthcare system.”

 Knowledge exchange is an element of knowledge translation that “refers to the interaction between the knowledge user and the researcher, resulting in mutual learning.”
 It encompasses the reciprocal exchange of knowledge and emphasizes collaboration and engagement throughout the process.
 Knowledge exchange includes all activities that aim to increase the impact of research evidence on policy, practice, and further research.